temporalio/edu-102-python-code/exercises/durable-execution/README.md

     1. It should mention that the Workflow method has been invoked
     2. It should also include the variables passes as input
 3. Before each call to `execute_activity_method`, log a message at Debug level
-    1. This should should identify the word being translated
+    1. This should identify the word being translated
     2. It should also include the language code passed as input
 4. Save your changes